RaphaelIT7/gmod-holylib-wiki/site/pages/modules/voicechat/hooks/holylib_preprocessvoicechat.md

 		if !bHearsPlayer then
-			-- Still send something, just zero length (this is so the client -- can display something that shows knows the server knows it's talking). voiceData:SetLength(0)
+			-- Still send something, just zero length (this is so the client -- can display something that shows that the server knows it's talking). voiceData:SetLength(0)
 		end